QAston/md-wiki-public/software-eng/tools/dockerizing-applications.md

 ### Network

-#### External services

-All services from outside Ocado (for example: aws, google big data) that your application connects to count as external services.
-PROD/CIT servers don't allow connecting to external services except through `proxy.ocado.com` which is an http proxy.

-To globally configure http/https proxy for a jvm you can use the following system properties: `-Dhttp.proxyHost=proxy.ocado.com -Dhttp.proxyPort=8080 -Dhttps.proxyHost=proxy.ocado.com -Dhttps.proxyPort=8080`.
-Many java http client libraries also allow configuring the proxy http request instead of globally if needed.

-#### Exposed services
+#### Docker networks

-All incoming connections accepted by your application count as exposed services.

-There are several patterns that services follow:
-* **Recommended**: If possible your service should simply listen on a static port (which is the case most of the time).
-If that's the case all you need to do is [adding an EXPOSE directive to the dockerfile](#dockerizing-applications_writing-dockerfiles_container-processes_entrypoint-declaration) and maybe document what service the port is providing.
-* If your service listens to random ports, change the service to listen to a static port instead as there's no way to make exposing random ports work in as ports are being exposed before the application is started.
+Docker has different networking modes:
+- default `bridge` network - containers can see each other through IPs but not through dns names
+    - /etc/resolv.conf and other dns config is inherited from host
+- `docker network create -d bridge name` `--network=name` - named bridge network, containers can see each other through container names if they're part of the same network
+- `--network=host` - share network interfaces with the host, fastest network io
+- `--network=container-id|name` - share network interfaces with a specific container
+- `--network=none` - no network access

+Communicating with the host:
+- on linux add: `--add-host=host.docker.internal:host-gateway`, then use host.docker.internal dns name to connect to host
+    - on windows/mac don't need to add the flag, the host dns is added automatically
+- use -p/-P flags to expose ports to host Communicating with other containers:
+- all containers that are share the network are accessible (docker network connect to add a container to multiple networks)
+- containers within network can connect to any port without the need to publish/expose

 #### Network references

-To allow your application to be deployed in any network configuration (docker-compose, service-inventory, mixed environments) you need to make sure that all variable network references used (URLs, IPs, DNSes, ports, etc) are configurable using env variables. **Failure to make network references configurable will make your docker image unusable outside of it's hardcoded network layout**.
+To allow your containers to be deployed in any network configuration (docker-compose, service-inventory, mixed environments) you need to make sure that all variable network references used (URLs, IPs, DNSes, ports, etc) are configurable, for example by using env variables.
 The configuration should be done through [environment variables](#dockerizing-applications_configuring-applications_environment-configuration) and follow the naming conventions:
-* URLs should be configurable using `<NAME>_URL` env variable convention, example: `ACTIVEMQ_URL`, `DB_URL`
+* URLs should be configurable using `<NAME>_URL` env variable convention:
-* Hostnames(DNS names/IPs) and ports should be configurable using `<NAME>_HOST` and `<NAME>_PORT` env variable convention, example: `THUG_HOST`, `THUG_PORT`.
+* Hostnames(DNS names/IPs) and ports should be configurable using `<NAME>_HOST` and `<NAME>_PORT` env variable convention
 * References (URLs/Hostnames/ports) which are sent to clients outside of the docker network should be configurable using env variables with `PUBLIC_` prefix.
 This reference can then be configured to the NAT/ingress adress or the mapped port and allow sending the clients links that work from their network.
     * Example: 2 reporting services are in a single compose network.
 If one service wants to query another it uses `<SERVICENAME>_URL`.
 If the service wants to send a link to another service to the client browser, it sends the `PUBLIC_<SERVICENAME>_URL` link, as browsers are never in the docker network.
 Alternatively a setup with a reverse-proxy can be used (see http/https reverse proxy headers: https://www.nginx.com/resources/wiki/start/topics/examples/forwarded/ )
     * This solution has a limitation - a single NAT/ingress/port-mapping has to work for all clients.
 To work around that you need to know which client is coming from which network and send appropriate reference accordingly.
 * Back-references to the container itself are a special case:
     * Back-references used privately by the container itself should be done as usual using `localhost` and [exposed port](#dockerizing-applications_writing-dockerfiles_container-processes_entrypoint-declaration) numbers, no need for configuration
     * Back-references sent to other containers within the same docker network should use container hostname (in java `InetAddress.getLocalHost().getHostName()`).
 This value is configured automatically by most docker environments (`--hostname`).
-    * Back-references sent to **HTTP/HTTPS** clients should use a reverse proxy which sets forwarding headers, the application needs to be configured to handle the headers, see: https://www.nginx.com/resources/wiki/start/topics/examples/forwarded/ and [nautilus ingress configuration (search for "configuring ingress")](/infrastructure/nautilus#nautilus_system-definitions_adding-a-system)
+    * Back-references sent to **HTTP/HTTPS** clients should use a reverse proxy which sets forwarding headers, the application needs to be configured to handle the headers, see: https://www.nginx.com/resources/wiki/start/topics/examples/forwarded/
-    * Back-references sent to other clients outside the docker network should be configurable using `PUBLIC_HOSTNAME` (also `PUBLIC_<NAME>_PORT` or `PUBLIC_<NAME>_URL` if needed).
+    * Back-references sent to other clients outside the docker network should be configurable using `PUBLIC_HOSTNAME` (also `PUBLIC_<NAME>_PORT` or `PUBLIC_<NAME>_URL` if needed)

+### Docker daemon configuration

+todo: elaborate on considerations for each fo these:
+* standard docker - docker daemon on local machine
+* remote docker - docker accessed through a docker socket
+* docker-from-docker - docker daemon accessed from inside of a docker container through a docker docket
+* docker-in-docker - docker daemon spawned inside a container

 ## Writing dockerfiles